 Flanagan’s meets my ideal restaurant trifecta of great service, convenient parking, and optional outdoor seating.
 I guess it’s important to note that the snacks and drinks are great too. 😉 Needless to say, I will be back!

 Resolutions are lame but here are mine.
 I am a day late, but yesterday my ability to look at a computer screen was decimated by a migraine and it’s my blog so I can backdate if I want.
 Here are a few goals for the new year.

 Seriously.
 Everyone knows that white people age worse than everyone else.
 Have you seen me?
 It’s as if a white porcelain toilet left out on the lawn is reflecting sun into your face while you drive without sunglasses at high noon.

 • Finish Graduate School

 I have five classes left until I can complete my M.S. in Marketing Management and have my life back.
 If I maximize my suffering I can graduate this winter.
 Then if I really hate myself I can take the three extra six-credit courses to earn an MBA.
 Either way, prepare for more epic poop emoji-related posts after graduation. 💩

 • Pay Off My Student Debt

-Prepare to suck it, federal government.
+Prepare to lose a revenue stream, federal government.
 I am on track to pay off my undergraduate student debt this year.
-Seriously, take your 6.8% interest and stick it right where the sun don’t shine, because this year is my year, ya fuckers!
-Thanks to my job I am earning my graduate degree for free, which is even more money that the feds won’t get from me.
+Seriously, take your 6.8% interest and stick it, because this year is my year!

 Paying off my student debt will also set my Murphy’s Law plan of getting Bernie Sanders elected into motion, because we all know if I finish paying off my $25,000 in student loans, Bernie will get elected and forgive all of the student debt.
 You’re welcome, America! 🇺🇸